-Helen’s drawings were presented to the soil in situ as part of her ceremony and a ‘dignified goodbye’ to the pauper people that lie beneath.
-Photographer Andy Brown documented the ceremony.
+Helen’s drawings were presented to the soil in situ as part of her ceremony to the pauper people buried there.
+Photographer Andy Brown documented the event.

 Showed at VOMA space.
-Directed by Lee Cavaliere former curator at Tate Modern.
+Directed by Lee Cavaliere former curator of Tate’s collection.

 Beneath the grass of Wadsley Church cemetery in north Sheffield lie 2,500 people who died at the South Yorkshire Asylum (later West Riding Asylum and then Wadsley Mental Hospital) between 1872 and 1948.
 Currently, there is scant evidence of this mass grave: a low stone plaque erected just inside the boundary wall, and a few flat stones placed by relatives of some of the deceased.
 This is a chapter in local history that has, as yet, gone unmarked.

-If Covid-19 permits, the photographs will then be exhibited in Sheffield.
-In November, audiences were invited to download an interactive experience about the project as part of Being Human festival.
-To keep up with these and further iterations of the project, please follow AHKE Twitter.
+In November, audiences were invited to download Helen’s podcast about the project as part of Being Human festival.

 The project is funded by Arts and Humanities Knowledge Exchange at the University of Sheffield.

 Overhead shone the great star of the constellation of Lyra, destined to be the polar star for men who will live tens of thousands of years after we have ceased to be. — Marguerite Yourcenar, Mémoires d’Hadrien.